Thomasdezeeuw/heph/rt/examples/README.md

 The fourth example how to use synchronous actors.
 These are actors that have the thread all to themselves, which means that can do heavy computation and blocking I/O without stalling other actors.

+## 4. IP Server

+The second example is a simple TCP server that writes the ip of the connection to the connection.

+The code can be found in `4_my_ip.rs` and run with `cargo run --example 4_my_ip`, running something like `nc localhost 7890` should then print your ip address, e.g. "127.0.0.1".

 ## 5. Remote Actor References